 There has been increased traffic enforcement at the entrance to BVNW on the corner of Switzer Rd. and 132nd St. this past week.
 According to Overland Park Police Officer Jonathan Batley, this is due to rising complaints in the area of people making illegal turns.

-When turning out of the school onto Switzer, it is illegal to turn left during the morning and afternoon when school begins and at the time of dismissal.
-During this period it is also illegal for vehicles other than school buses to turn left from Switzer Rd. into the school parking lot.
+When turning out of the school onto Switzer, it is illegal to turn left when school begins and at the time of dismissal.
+During this period it is also illegal for vehicles, other than school buses, to turn left from Switzer Rd. into the school parking lot.

 “You get about a month to decide if you want to pay a fine or go to court to contest it,” Batley said.
 “If you decide to contest it, they set a trial date in the future couple [of] months.”

-If an individual continually receives traffic citations, it can have an affect on their overall driving privileges, including an eventual suspension of their license.
+If an individual continually receives traffic citations, it can have an effect on their overall driving privileges, including an eventual suspension of their license.

 Administrative consultant Gary Howard was standing outside of the school greeting students as they walked in on Sept.
 27 when he said he saw a cop car with its lights on following another car into the school drop-off line.

 “I don’t think it’s good for parents that are trying to drop off people.
-We have a 10 or 15 minute wait for 25-30 cars parked out there,” Howard said.
+We have a ten or 15-minute wait for 25-30 cars parked out there,” Howard said.

 According to Batley, the city will continue to assign officers to the Northwest area until a solution is found.